imapp-pl/gas-cost-estimator/docs/report_stage_iii.md

 ## Recommendations

 ### Proposed gas cost schedule
-After fitting the alternative gas cost schedule to the current gas cost schedule, we looked at the second parameter: client variablity.
-It only makes sense to propose a change if the client consistenlty shows a different result.
-We decided to use 15% as a cut-off, above which we the results are deemed as too diversified to be reliable.
+After fitting the alternative gas cost schedule to the current gas cost schedule, we looked at the second parameter: client variability.
+It only makes sense to propose a change if the client consistently shows a different result.
+We decided to use 15% as a cut-off, above which the results are deemed as too diversified to be reliable.
 The following table shows the results:

 Opcode|Nominal Gas Cost|Proposed Gas Cost|Notes
 :----- | ----: | -----: | :----